Protuhj/videotato/README.md

 - AutoHotkey (latest version): https://autohotkey.com/download/

 ### Setup YouTube API Access

+- Install the Python libraries for Google API access:
+    - Run: `python -m pip install --upgrade google-api-python-client`

-You'll need to create a YouTube V3 API project, in order to get a client-side API key.
+You'll then need to create a YouTube V3 API project, in order to get a client-side API key.

 - Go [here](https://developers.google.com/youtube/registering_an_application) and follow the instructions for creating an API application.